Maryia03/System-for-selling-diamond-mosaics-and-related-tools/README.md

-# System that allows to buy and sell diamond mosaics and tools for them
+# System for selling diamond mosaics and related tools